The EU Carbon Border Adjustment Mechanism (CBAM)

 The objective of the mechanism is for the prices of certain goods imported to the EU to reflect more accurately their carbon content.
 The CBAM also aims to encourage third countries, foreign producers and EU importers to reduce their emissions.

-The CBAM has commenced in its transitional phase as of 1 October 2023.
-Only reporting obligations arise during the Transitional Period (1 October 2023 to 31 December 2025).
-Further guidance on the Definitive phase will be made available in due course.
-Information on becoming an authorised CBAM declarant is available at the bottom of this page
+The CBAM commenced in its transitional phase as of 1 October 2023.
+Only reporting obligations arise during the Transitional Period (1 October 2023 to 31 December 2025)

-Imports mean any imports to EU from outside the EU, including e.g., imports of goods ordered online and imports of gifts.
+Imports mean any imports to EU from outside the EU (i.e. third countries)

-You can check if a CN Code falls under the scope of CBAM obligations by entering the CN Code in the TARIC database.
+You can check if a CN Code falls under the scope of CBAM obligations by entering the CN Code and country of origin in the TARIC database.

 What should I do now?